awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-metrics.md

    kubectl apply -f cwagent-serviceaccount.yaml
    ```

-If you didn't follow the previous steps but instead you already have a service account for the CloudWatch agent that you want to use, you must ensure that it has the following rules\.
-Additionally, in the rest of the steps in the Container Insights installation you must use the name of that service account instead of `cloudwatch-agent`\.
+If you didn't follow the previous steps, but you already have a service account for the CloudWatch agent that you want to use, you must ensure that it has the following rules\.
+Additionally, in the rest of the steps in the Container Insights installation, you must use the name of that service account instead of `cloudwatch-agent`\.

 ```
 rules: